Multimodal Transportation Pricing Alliance Design: Large-Scale Optimization for Rapid Gains: Pricing Alliance Design Problem (PADP)

+For now, we assume exogenous travel times to maintain tractability, but evaluate the effects of relaxing this assumption in Appendix \ref{A:wait_time}.
+Appendix \ref{A:wait_time} shows that under volume-dependent travel times, the pricing alliance design is minimally impacted, thus validating our assumption. }

-Finally, the operators' relative priorities over the system-wide performance metrics are captured by non-negative objective function weights: $\mu^{PAX}, \mu^{REV}, \mu^{VMT}$, respectively, corresponding to passenger benefits, operator benefits, and the benefits from negative externality reduction.
-Table \ref{T:notation} summarizes all notation.
-Model PADP-FS \eqref{O:obj}-\eqref{C:last} provides the exact formulation for the PADP fare-setting model.
-It jointly sets fares and discounts to maximize system-wide benefits across the integrated network (objective function \eqref{O:obj}).
-Discounts are applied on selected routes (Constraints \eqref{C:prices1} and \eqref{C:prices2}) and utility-maximizing passengers make route selections according to an MNL (Constraints \eqref{C:badshare} and \eqref{C:badshare0}).
+Finally, the operators' relative priorities over the system-wide performance metrics are captured by non-negative weights: $\pi^{PX}, \pi^{PR}, \pi^{VM}$, respectively, corresponding to passenger benefits, operator benefits, and the benefits from negative externality reduction.
+Table \ref{T:notation} in Appendix \ref{App:notation} summarizes all notation.
+Model PADP-FS \eqref{O:obj}-\eqref{C:last} provides the exact formulation for the PADP fare-setting model. {

+} The PADP-FS jointly sets fares and discounts across the integrated network to maximize a weighted sum of passenger benefits, operator profits, and the negative of the vehicle miles traveled.
+Discounts are applied on selected routes (Constraints \eqref{C:prices1} and \eqref{C:prices2}) and utility-maximizing passengers make route selections according to an MNL model (Constraints \eqref{C:badshare} and \eqref{C:badshare0}).
 Fare parameters and the discount multipliers obey bounds (Constraints \eqref{C:first}-\eqref{C:lambda_last}).
-Discount activation decisions are binary (Constraints \eqref{C:last}).
+Discount activation decisions are binary (Constraints \eqref{C:last}). { In summary, the PADP-FS model sets fares and activates discounts over the integrated network to improve system-wide outcomes, subject to fare-responsive passengers.}